-Earlier this year I threw a Quilt Themed Party for my mother’s 80th birthday.
-So, when my father turned 80 in June, I wanted to have a celebration for him as well.
+Earlier this year, I threw a Quilt Themed Party for my mother’s 80th birthday.
+So, when my father turned 80 in June, I wanted to celebrate him as well.
 My dad and stepmother had rented a large vacation home in the Chesapeake Bay area in Maryland for the last week of June and asked all their kids and grandchildren to join them.
 My sisters and I decided that this would be the perfect time to celebrate Dad’s birthday since most of our far-flung family were planning to be there.

 I am a big fan of having a theme for a party because it makes it easier to coordinate all the elements from decorations, to the menu, to the cake.
 However, I had used a lot of the obvious party themes for my dad in previous years.
 Because my dad likes to golf, I made a huge golf ball cake for one of his birthdays.

-Because of the Film Cake fiasco, I was very concerned about how to successfully transport the cake.
-I did a lot of research and finally resolved to prepare the cake layers and the buttercream succulents in advance and freeze them.
+Because of the Film Cake fiasco, I was very concerned about how to transport the cake successfully.
+I researched and finally resolved to prepare the cake layers and the buttercream succulents in advance and freeze them.
 Then, I would frost and finish the cake on site.
 I knew that the cake layers would freeze fine, but I was worried about how the buttercream plants would fair.
 To make a succulent, you pipe it onto a parchment square affixed to a flower nail with a bit of frosting.
-Wilton has an excellent tutorial on how to make different kinds of succulents, but it is not a beginner project.
+Wilton has an excellent tutorial on making different kinds of succulents, but it is not a beginner project.

 Much to my amazement, everything survived the trip unscathed.
 When I arrived at the vacation home, everything went in the freezer until the day of the party.
 On the morning of the party, I thawed the cake rounds, frosted the cake with the gray icing, and arranged the still frozen buttercream plants on top.
 I also piped some additional succulents onto the sides and top of the cake.